dpwiese/flying-notes-vitepress/docs/src/cfi/tsa/airspace.md

 * [FAA Equip ADS-B](https://www.faa.gov/air_traffic/technology/equipadsb/)
 * [14 CFR &sect;91.225 - Automatic Dependent Surveillance-Broadcast (ADS-B) Out equipment and use](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-C/section-91.225)
   * Class A, B, and C airspace
-  * Class E airspace at or above 10,000 feet msl
+  * Class E airspace at or above 10,000 feet MSL
-    * Excluding airspace at and below 2,500 feet agl
+    * Excluding airspace at and below 2,500 feet AGL
   * Within 30 nautical miles of a Class B primary airport (the Mode C veil)
   * Above the ceiling and within the lateral boundaries of Class B or Class C airspace up to 10,000 feet
   * Class E airspace over the Gulf of Mexico, at and above 3,000 feet msl, within 12 nm of the U.S. coast.